They have $1.2 million and no pensions, can they retire?

 Karla and Toby have significant assets to spend in retirement, but they would need to analyze how much they will spend on a year-over-year basis to confirm if $1.2 million saved is enough.

-For a couple that just intends to spend $40k-$50k per year on average, we can see from above this nest egg amount is plenty regardless of the stock market returns they might face.
+For a couple that just intends to spend $40k-$50k per year on average, we can see from above this $1.2 M nest egg is plenty to retire on – almost regardless of the stock market returns they might face.

 For a couple like Karla and Toby that might aspire to spend about $70,000 per year from this amount, they will face some retirement risk depending on actual investment returns.